fristys/scoutbase-code-challenge/README.md

 If you’re doing the front-end only, you must use the https://countries.trevorblades.com endpoint for GraphQL API.

 Preferred libraries:
-  1. `styled-components` for styling
-  2. `apollo-client` for consuming GraphQL API
+  1. `apollo-client` for consuming GraphQL API
-  3. `react-router` or any alternative to implement routing
+  2. `react-router` or any alternative to implement routing

 Instructions: